uhwot/telegram-remix-bot/README.md

 - `TOKEN`: Your bot token from [@BotFather](https://t.me/BotFather).

 - `GROUP_ID` (optional): The ID of the group where the bot should run.
+You can also specify multiple IDs by separating them with spaces.
 If not set, the bot will work in all groups.

 - `URL` (webhooks): The URL your webhook should connect to.
 If not set, the bot will use long polling instead.